Federal Realty Investment Trust (FRT) — Fair Value Analysis

 Is FRT overvalued or undervalued right now?

-Based on our Monte Carlo simulations, Federal Realty Investment Trust (FRT) is overvalued.
-Its current price of $121.69 is significantly above our median fair value estimate of $107.06.
+Based on our Monte Carlo simulations, Federal Realty Investment Trust (FRT) is considered deeply overvalued.
+Our median fair value estimate (P50) is $100.43, significantly below the current trading price of $118.39.

 What is the bear case and bull case for FRT?